2014 Vietnam anti-China protests: Formosa Ha Tinh Steel Mill riot

 Formosa Ha Tinh Steel Company and associated port facilities in Vung Ang, Hà Tĩnh Province in central Vietnam, 250 kilometers (155 miles) south of Hanoi, are operated by the Taiwanese conglomerate Formosa Plastics Group, one of the largest foreign investors in Vietnam.
 The complex employs more than 2,600 foreign workers, among whom more than 1,500 are Chinese nationals.
 Friction arose between locals and foreign workers, and clashes broke out sporadically.
 In 2013, a Taiwanese accountant was stabbed to death in one such clash.

 On May 11, a 1,000-strong group of workers and locals formed an anti-China parade that turned into a riot.
 The mob stormed the steel mill, lit fires at the furnace and several buildings, and hunted down the Chinese workers.
 At least one Chinese worker was killed, and 90 were injured.

 Reactions

-Initially, Hanoi lauded the "patriotic" displays by its citizens, but reversed after the violence turned violent citing the country's image being stained as a safe destination for sorely needed foreign investment.
-After hundreds of people were arrested in the following crackdown the Vietnamese prime minister, Nguyễn Tấn Dũng stated The Vietnamese government has … contained the acts of law infringement and [will] strictly punish violators in accordance with the law.
-As a result, the situation has become totally stable.
-The enterprises' business and production have come back to normal, he added.
+Initially, Hanoi lauded the "patriotic" displays by its citizens, but reversed their statements after the protests turned into violent riots citing "the country's image being stained as a safe destination for sorely needed foreign investment".
+After hundreds of people were arrested in the following crackdown the Vietnamese prime minister, Nguyễn Tấn Dũng stated "The Vietnamese government has [...] contained the acts of law infringement and [will] strictly punish violators in accordance with the law As a result, the situation has become totally stable.
+The enterprises' business and production have come back to normal," he added.

 After the sentencing of two men to prison, the Chinese government called for further investigation, strict punishment, and compensation.
 The Vietnamese government said it would assist riot-hit companies with tax breaks, rent waivers, and lines of credit.